Ensuring Accountability with Digital Reading Logs

 How Beanstack Guards Against Fraudulent Logging

 But there’s also good news: Remember when we said we always do our homework?
 Beanstack’s approach harnesses the proven power of reading as a social practice that creates transparency and leads to self-policing and honest logging.
-Our pro-social gamification features include connecting with friends, shared community goals, and leaderboards.
+Our pro-social gamification features include connecting with friends, shared community reading goals, and leaderboards.
 Logging limits and warnings ensure students cannot log more than a certain number of minutes determined by the school.
 A self-reporting setting requires students to promise that their reading is honest when they log above a warning threshold set by the school.
 Activity and review badges prompt students to engage deeply with their reading material in positive and self-driven ways.

 Rich reading log reporting allows administrators and teachers to identify (and edit or bulk delete) flagged reading logs at the individual student, class, or school level, and reading validation challenges are available for some books and state book awards lists that provide simple fill-in-the-blank validation when logging a complete book.